Oct 25, 2021 Jambo

 An SRM helps you easily track all your data so that it's organized and understandable

-With clear places for all your data, an SRM will help ensure everything is tracked consistently and in an organized and easy-to-understand way.
+With clear spaces for all your data, an SRM will help ensure everything is tracked consistently and in an organized, easy-to-understand manner.

 With the concerns example mentioned above, an SRM like Jambo allows you to tag any concerns so that they're easy to track and monitor, which is especially important if they become a more significant issue down the road.

-If a concern does become an issue, Jambo’s issues management allows you to quickly understand what issues have been raised, when and by whom.
-Additionally, with Jambo, users can also identify the impact and priority of each issue with a colour-coded materiality matrix and smart reporting options.
+If a concern does become an issue, Jambo's issue management allows you to quickly understand what issues have been raised, when they were raised, and by whom.
+Additionally, with Jambo, users can also identify the impact and priority of each issue with a colour-coded materiality matrix and innovative reporting options.

 This next-level SRM data organization helps you to track, monitor and use your data throughout your project, even as things inevitably change, so your data is working for you and towards your goals.

-Want to learn more about Jambo’s Tags?
-Check out three ways they can help your stakeholder management!
+Check out three ways Jambo's tags can help your stakeholder management→

 Tip 3: Keep your data secure and accessible for your team in one location